 We need to forgive to heal ourselves.
 But anyone that claims a right to hurt us or if we claim a right to hurt others, we make forgiving hard for others and for ourselves.

 Don’t place the fault with the person who will not forgive you, re-examine instead your actions and your wording.
-It could be that your «apology» harmed them more then your initial action did, by saying all the wrong things.
+It could be that your «apology» harmed them more than your initial action did, by saying all the wrong things.
 Sometimes the person doesn’t even understand why they didn’t feel compelled to forgive, they just feel a sense of worthlessness and blame after your apology.

 Then do as Jesus said: «go and sin no more» (Joh_8:11).
 He is saying it for our own good.